tienfuc/gdcmdtools/README.md

 # Installation
   * Check your system has Python installed
     * gdcmdtools are developed under Python 2.7.3, I would suggest users to run the tools with Python 2.7.3.(OK: 2.7.2)
+  * PIP
     * For Mac OSX
       1. sudo easy_install pip
       1. sudo pip install google-api-python-client
       1. sudo pip install gdcmdtools
     * For Ubuntu Linux
       1. sudo apt-get install python-pip
       1. sudo pip install google-api-python-client
       1. sudo pip install gdcmdtools
     * After the installation, you will see gd\*.py under /usr/local/bin.
+  * Ubuntu Linux PPA
+    1. sudo apt-add-repository ppa:ctf/gdcmdtools
+    1. sudo apt-get update
+    1. sudo apt-get install python-gdcmdtools

 # API Setup
  * Create a new project for this tool to access your Google drive